 You’ll notice your cat is suffering if they are avoiding physical activity or cry out in pain when their hip is touched.
 You may even notice a lot of licking and biting in that area.
 If you suspect something is up, bring your cat to the vet as soon as you can.
 It’s possible that hip dysplasia isn’t merely genetic.
 The condition may also occur due to the Maine Coon’s size.
 Obesity is often the culprit of this disease and many others in cats.

-If your cat is achy, provide them with CBD oil or CBD cat treats.
+If your cat is achy, try providing them with CBD oil or CBD cat treats.
 CBD interacts with the cannabinoid receptors in your cat’s endocannabinoid system (ECS), boosting the system’s function.
 The ECS governs the nervous system, digestive system, immune system, and more.
 CBD may promote relief and comfort.

 Maine Coons are large, but they shouldn’t be obese.
 Make sure they are not overeating by implementing a timed feeder.
 This will provide your cat with the proper amount of food each day, split up throughout various meals.
 Maine Coons will enjoy the routine and will even stop pestering you once they realize the food is coming from elsewhere.